procurios/ipmiview-deb/README.md

 =============

 Build scripts to easily create a amd64 `.deb` package for [Super Micro IPMIView](http://www.supermicro.nl/solutions/SMS_IPMI.cfm).
 32 bit is not supported but should be trivial to add.
+Tested on Ubuntu trusty and wily probably works on Debian too.

 The created package provides:

  * Desktop shortcut (makes 'Super Micro IPMIView' appear in your desktop menu)
  * `ipmiview` cli command, starts the IPMIView application
- * `ikvm` cli command, to start a KVM session without using the IPMIView application
+ * `ikvm` cli command, to start a KVM session without using the IPMIView application.

-    Usage: `/usr/bin/ikvm <ip> <username> <password>`
+ Usage: `ikvm <ip> <username> <password>`

 Dependencies
 ------------